Tomev/qcflow/docs/source/llms/index.rst

                         Custom GenAI Models with ChatModel
                     </div>
                     <p>
-                        Learn the basics of creating custom chat models using MLflow's <code>ChatModel</code> by wrapping a local LLM provider.
+                        Learn the basics of creating custom chat models using QCFlow's <code>ChatModel</code> by wrapping a local LLM provider.
                     </p>
                 </a>
             </div>